kosecki123/ethereum-alarm-clock/audit/code-review/Library/MathLib.md

      * exception if casting to signed integer would result in a negative
      * number.
      */
-    function safeCastSigned(uint a)
+    // BK Ok - Pure function.
+Not used by other contracts in this repo currently function safeCastSigned(uint a)
         public pure returns (int)
     {
+        // BK Ok
         assert(a <= INT_MAX);
+        // BK Ok
         return int(a);
     }